iTunes is an application that allows users to purchase, download and listen to music and video via computers or other iTunes compatible devices.

 Go Live Time

-NOTE: TuneCore has no control over iTunes’ internal review process and cannot expedite your release.
-If you have a required release date we strongly recommend that you distribute your music more than 16 business days prior to that date.
+Please note, TuneCore has no control over the internal review processes conducted by stores and cannot expedite your release.
+If you have a required release date we strongly recommend that you distribute your music more than 3 weeks prior to that date.

 When you select iTunes Worldwide your music will be sent to the territories below (for Albums, Singles and Ringtones).
 NOTE: As iTunes adds new territories your music will be automatically sent to those stores (unless you use the territory restriction tool.)